OnlyInIndia

 Write back with your favorite Indianisms from politics and media!

-Also don’t miss 10 English Phrases which make perfect sense only to Indians and On Being Secular from Laughing Gas
+ps: Don’t miss 10 English Phrases which make perfect sense only to Indians and On Being Secular

 The Uninformed Reader might scoff at, and even under-estimate the significance of the dark art of driving in India.
 To her, I must point out that data collected from observation of Indian drivers has been the only reason that scientists have been nail down the exact moment in time we homo sapiens branched off from our ancestors.